Truckee Elementary Cub News

 Truckee El Facebook Page

-Did you know the Truckee El PTO has a Facebook page?
+Follow us on Facebook!
 Please click the link below for information on PTO events and how you can get involved.

 While we are sharing Facebook pages, please join the Truckee Elementary Facebook Page.
 All of our bulletins will also be shared on Facebook as well.